 In these types of systems, customers need to submit their KYC details to start trading, and they can change their information as well.
 The most important thing to remember that you can change your user’s name, but you also need to update your KYC.
-Otherwise, you cannot access all functions of crypto exchanges.
-In other words, if you want to multiply your profit by making unlimited transactions, you have to go for KYC verification.

 What is the General Process of KYC?